adodonas/its/README.md

 analysing and forecasting the dynamics of air quality amid unprecedented occurrences such as a pandemic.

 # Methodology
-In our research, we employed machine learning models built on the Gradient Boosting Machine (GBM) algorithm to measure the impact of the pandemic on the quality of air in various districts of Israel.
-We initially validated the precision of our forecasts by performing cross-validation over the 3-year span preceding the lockdown.
+Our research methodology employed machine learning models, specifically the Gradient Boosting Machine (GBM) algorithm, to examine the pandemic's impact on air quality across various districts in Israel.
+The model was initially tested for accuracy through cross-validation across a three-year span before the lockdown.

-The machine learning model was developed with the following parameters:
+Here is a detailed breakdown of the machine learning model parameters and methods:

-* The model was trained using a Gradient Boosting Classifier.
+* The model was built using a Gradient Boosting Classifier.
-* The model was built with 100 decision trees (n_estimators=100), a learning rate of 0.1 (learning_rate=0.1),
-and a max depth of 2 (max_depth=2).
+* The model construction involved 100 decision trees (parameter n_estimators=100), a learning rate of 0.1 (parameter learning_rate=0.1), and a maximum tree depth of 2 (parameter max_depth=2).
-* The model used a subsampling rate of 0.8 (subsample=0.8), which means that each decision tree was trained on 80% of the data, randomly sampled.
-This adds some randomness into the model training and helps prevent overfitting.
+* Each decision tree was trained on a random sample consisting of 80% of the data (parameter subsample=0.8).
+This subsampling approach adds an element of randomness to model training, aiding in the prevention of overfitting.
-* We used 5-fold cross-validation to evaluate the model's performance.
-This technique involves dividing the dataset into 5 subsets and using 4 of them for training while the remaining one is used for validation.
-This process is repeated 5 times, with each subset used exactly once for validation.
-The cross-validation process provides a more robust measure of the model's performance and its ability to generalize to unseen data.
+* We employed 5-fold cross-validation to assess the model's performance.
+This technique divides the dataset into five subsets, using four for training and the remaining one for validation.
+The process is repeated five times, ensuring each subset is used once for validation.
+Cross-validation offers a more reliable measure of the model's performance and its ability to generalize to unseen data.

-Following this, we quantified the shifts in pollution levels during the period of the lockdown.
+Following the model's validation, we quantified the changes in pollution levels during the lockdown period.
-Our scrutiny divulged that districts with high vehicular congestion registered the most dramatic decrease in pollution.
-As the restrictions were partially revoked, the pollution concentrations started reverting to pre-pandemic figures.
-We buttressed our estimation of the fall in pollution by evaluating the confidence of our predictions.
+Our analysis revealed that districts with high vehicular congestion experienced the most significant reduction in pollution.
+As lockdown restrictions were gradually lifted, pollution levels began to approach pre-pandemic figures.
+We reinforced our estimates of the pollution decrease by evaluating the confidence of our predictions.

-Our objective through this project was to augment the understanding of how the COVID-19 pandemic has influenced the quality of air in Israel.
-By leveraging machine learning techniques, we offered valuable insights into the patterns and shifts of pollution during the lockdown phase.
-Our deductions underscore the significance of executing efficient strategies to curb pollution, especially in regions with heavy traffic.
-Moreover, our research accentuates the potential of machine learning algorithms in analysing and forecasting the dynamics of air quality amid unprecedented occurrences such as a pandemic.
+The primary objective of this project was to enhance our understanding of the COVID-19 pandemic's impact on air quality in Israel.
+Leveraging machine learning techniques allowed us to gain valuable insights into pollution patterns and shifts during the lockdown.
+Our findings emphasize the importance of implementing effective strategies to mitigate pollution, particularly in heavily trafficked areas.
+Furthermore, our research highlights the potential of machine learning algorithms in analyzing and predicting air quality dynamics during extraordinary events such as a pandemic.

 # Dataset